Excess and Payment Questions

 10. Vehicle repaired

-11. Excess Paid
+11. Excess payment received

-12. Handover Arranged
+12. Handover arranged

-If new parts are required – will genuine manufacturer (OE) parts be used?
+If new parts are required, will genuine manufacturer (OE) parts be used?

-Can you carry out MOT?
+Can you carry out MOTs?

-Can I have Diesel courtesy car?
+Can I have a diesel courtesy car?

-Can I have a like-for-like vehicle?
+Can I have a like-for-like courtesy car?

 Fix Auto Redhill